 "[Hasan] absolutely is promoting terrorist propaganda," Frederick said.
 "You have to put it in the context of the Houthis, who he's sympathizing with… they are actively attacking U.S. ships in the Red Sea….
 At that point, you become a terrorist sympathizer.
 So it's not educational, it is cheerleading for terrorism against the United States."

-Twitch made recent headlines after users in Israel were disabled from signing up starting on Oct.
-19, but the company apologized and remedied the error on Oct.
-21. Rep. Ritchie Torres, D-N.Y., has become a vocal critic of the platform and sent a letter to Clancy on Oct.
+Twitch made recent headlines after users in Israel were disabled from signing up on Twitch for over a year after the Oct.
+7 attacks, but the company apologized and remedied the error on Oct.
+21 of this year.
+Rep. Ritchie Torres, D-N.Y., has become a vocal critic of the platform and sent a letter to Clancy on Oct.
 29 calling to "stop popularizing those who popularize antisemitism."

 Fox News Digital reached out to Amazon, Twitch and Frogan for additional comment.